ZupIT/ritchie-docs/content/en/Formulas/Create formulas.md

 {{% alert color="info" %}}

-When you finished creating your formula, it will will be built according to the template and sent to a specific repository according to the selected **workspace**.
+When you have finished creating your formula, it will be built according to the template and sent to a specific repository according to the selected **workspace**.

 **Example:** If you chose the `Default` workspace: